SUMMER 2021 VIRTUAL CONCERTS

-If you are not on our mailing list and would like to receive future event news from us, please join here.
+If you are not on our mailing list and would like to receive future event links and news from us, please join here.

 Our Festival typically offers five professional concerts over eight days every June.
 We enjoy the talents of extraordinary musicians playing Baroque instruments, and of singers who are sensitive to historical styles, performing in intimate venues in Corona del Mar and Newport Beach.

 The Festival’s mission is to present the astounding wealth and diversity of the Baroque era in a wide variety of ways.
 Large-scale works, with and without singers, are typically offered on our Sunday concerts, while our three mid-week programs give the opportunity to enjoy smaller scale vocal and chamber performances, all given by the finest musicians in the historically informed Baroque field.